adityashibu/hydrakon_ws/README.md

     - Type: GPS Data
 - **/odometry/filtered:** This topic will **later** be used to publish filtered odometry data after passing it through an EKF (Extended Kalman Filter)
     - Type: Idk yet?
+- **/zed2i/camera_info:** Provides all the camera information from Carla, useful for debugging purposes
+    - Type: Camera simulation data
+- **/zed2i/depth/image:** Provides the depth map as seen by the camera simulation
+    - Type: Image
+- **/zed2i/depth/image:** Provides the full RGB feed as seen by the camera simulation
+    - Type: Image